Hi-Tek incident: Aftermath and long-term developments

 Concurrent demonstrations were held in front of Councilman Lam's restaurant as his lack of support for the original protests led to accusations that he himself was a communist sympathizer, and a recall campaign was initiated against him.
 After attempting to sue for financial losses and emotional pain, he ultimately relented, closed his restaurant and withdrew from politics in 2002, having lost all his popularity in the Vietnamese community.
 The protesters had also raised funds for a community center which was built the following year, although there were accusations that the money had been "misspent" on travel by the organizers.
+Westminster and neighboring Garden Grove would declare themselves "communist-free zones" in 2004, prohibiting visits by Vietnamese officials, partially to avoid similar costly protests.

-In 2000, Trường sued the city and police chief of Westminster for four million dollars, claiming they did not adequately protect him from the protesters and thus violated his free speech rights; the lawsuit was rejected the next year.
-Afterwards, he maintained a low profile and did various odd jobs, including underground wiring for Caltrans and collecting recyclables to supplement his welfare payments.
-He regained some notoriety for the 2004 "press conference" that he had attempted to organize in opposition of a resolution recently passed by the city of Garden Grove against visits by Vietnamese officials, which ended in heckling and Trường being escorted to his car along with his wife by police.
-The next year, he sold his property and moved to his birthplace in Đồng Tháp Province, Vietnam with his wife and two children.
-Along with a local partner, Trường set up an aquaculture company the next year, but was sued by his partner the year after, leading to the confiscation of his property by the provincial government.
+Trường was convicted on the piracy charges in August 1999, undergoing both jail time and community service.
+In 2000, he sued the city and police chief of Westminster for four million dollars, claiming they did not adequately protect him from the protesters and thus violated his free speech rights; the lawsuit was rejected the next year.
+Afterwards, Trường maintained a low profile and did various odd jobs, including underground wiring for Caltrans and collecting recyclables to supplement his welfare payments.
+He regained some notoriety for the 2004 "press conference" that he attempted to organize against Garden Grove's "communist-free zone" declaration, which ended in heckling and Trường being escorted to his car along with his wife by police.
+The next year, he sold his property and moved back to Vietnam, to his birthplace in Đồng Tháp Province, along with his wife and two children.
+Trường and a local partner set up an aquaculture company, but was sued by his partner in 2006, leading to the confiscation of his property by the provincial government.